7 Key Gen Z Trends for 2024

 Gen Zers are taking their tech products back in time, too.

-The “flip phone” hashtag has more than 430 million views on TikTok.
+The “flip phone” hashtag has over 600 million views on TikTok.

 CASETiFY released iPhone cases that look like Blackberries, flip phones, and the original iPod.